 World

-At least 32 people have been killed and 700 others injured after two powerful earthquakes struck northern Venezuela, causing buildings to collapse across several states and forcing the country to declare a state of emergency.
-The figures are the first official assessment and are expected to rise as rescue crews search through collapsed buildings.
+At least 164 people were killed and nearly 1,000 others were injured when two powerful earthquakes struck northern Venezuela, causing buildings to collapse and forcing the country to declare a state of emergency, officials said.
+The figures are expected to rise as thousands of people are still missing.

-Interim President Delcy Rodríguez announced the initial death toll in an address to the nation on Wednesday night, saying La Guaira state, north of Caracas, appeared to be the hardest-hit area.
+Acting President Delcy Rodríguez, in an address to the nation on Wednesday night, said La Guaira state, north of Caracas, appeared to be the hardest-hit area.
 She said dozens of buildings had collapsed there and described the state as a disaster zone.

 “This is a real tragedy,” Rodríguez said.
 “From here, our message of solidarity to those families who have lost loved ones, and we reaffirm our condolences and support in these difficult hours.”